What gun should I bring for training?

 Does Ministry of Defense offer hunting classes?

-The short answer is no. Hunter Education for purposes of obtaining a hunting license is handled by Idaho's Department of Fish & Game.
-And while there is some methodological and equipment overlap between hunting, competition, and defensive use of firearms, our primary training objective is to help our students protect themselves and their loved ones with tools designed specifically for that purpose.
+The short answer is "No." In our home state of Idaho, Hunter Education for purposes of obtaining a hunting license is handled by the Department of Fish & Game.
+And while there is some methodological and equipment overlap between hunting, competition, and defensive use of firearms, our primary instructional objective is to help our students protect themselves and their loved ones with tools designed specifically for that purpose.

 I want to train but ammo is difficult to find.
 What do you suggest?